NiciusB/sync-contributions-calendar/README.md

 # sync-contributions-calendar

-Merge your Gitlab's public contributions calendar to your Github contributions calendar
+Merge your Gitlab's public contributions calendar to your Github contributions calendar.

 ## How to setup